Placement of Computing Devices in Network Security Zones

 What are examples of dedicated function computing devices that are placed in other network security zones?

-At the time this is written, some audio visual devices, some printers, and some multi-function devices require most ports to be unblocked.
+At the time this is written, some audio-visual, printers, and multi-function devices require that most ports are unblocked.
 Some of these device types also implement poor security controls on their remote management ports.
-This category of device motivated the creation of a network security zone called “Unprotected without Remote Management”, and devices are placed into this zone only under the direction of IT Security in IT Services.
+This category of device motivated the creation of a network security zone called “Unprotected without Remote Management,” and devices are placed into this zone only under the direction of IT Security in IT Services.

 Which ports are blocked or permitted for each network security zone?

 All network security zones implement long standing best practice by blocking inbound traffic to a specified set of ports associated with services that are either discontinued or designed for use only within the University’s network.
-These ports, together with those permitted or blocked as indicated by the definitions above, are identified on the Security Zone Policy web site.
+These ports, together with those permitted or blocked as indicated by the definitions above, are identified on the Network Border Firewall Security Zone Policy page (login required).